Character Genes and Subtypes

 While most victims of wendigo attack wind up dead, anyone unfortunate to fall victim to one and survive runs a high risk of getting infected, and becoming a wendigo in turn.
 Exposure to the oily black ichor that serves as wendigo blood can likewise cause infection.
 It is also said that some demon royalbloods are immune to the effects of the wendigo infection, with the only sign being that they then have the black blood for the rest of their lives.

-Due to their rarity, shifters are a limited store gene; please do not make one unless bought.
+Due to their rarity, shifters are a limited store item; please do not make one unless bought.
 Thank you!

-Fadeds are creatures that almost always begin as shifters, but in some cases may have been werewolves, werecats, cursed, etc. In all cases, they must have had a second form.
+Fadeds are humanoids that begin as having two or more distinct alternate forms; many begin as shapeshifters or werecreatures, though any species that changes form may eventually Fade.
 Fading occurs when the order of primary and secondary forms switch, leaving the animal/mythological beast as the everyday and the humanoid an occassional form.

 After this occurs, the humanoid form begins to gain animal characteristics.
 The eyes, hair, nails, teeth, and skin are usually the most affected - the severity depends on how long the shift has lasted.
 Personalities and memory may follow.
 A Faded eventually loses recollection of their humanoid life and even loses the knowledge of how to shift.
 They eventually become nothing more than an everyday member of their species.